Boris Johnson warned of reducing free lateral flow testing - ExBulletin

 They were seen as a key way to remove the virus and gave people confidence to mingle safely with loved ones, especially around Christmas time as Omicron cases skyrocketed.

-But the Sunday Times report suggested there were concerns in Whitehall about their costs.
+But the Sunday opening hours report suggested that there are concerns in Whitehall about their costs.

 A government spokesperson did not ask if access to free tests would be reduced in the future, and instead said: Anyone can continue to get free tests and we continue to encourage people to use rapid tests when needed.